-However, before it can be executed by the CLR, any source code that we develop (in C# or some other language) needs to be compiled.
+However, before it can be executed by the CLR, any source code that you develop (in C# or some other language) needs to be compiled.
 Compilation occurs in two steps in .NET:

-- 1. Compilation of source code to IL - 2.
-Compilation of IL to platform-specific code by the CLR
+- 1. Compilation of source code to IL. - 2.
+Compilation of IL to platform-specific code by the CLR.

 This two-stage compilation process is very important, because the existence of the IL (managed code) is the key to providing many of the benefits of .NET.
-Let's see why.